yajnesh06/resume-builder/README.md

 - Multiple customizable templates to choose from.
 - Download resumes in PDF format.
 - Fully responsive design for mobile and desktop users.
+- You have an ability to choose your own fonts.
+- Custom font size available.

 ## Installation
 1. Clone the repository: